edadma/ncurses/README.md

 The following are the guidelines being adhered to.

+### Naming

+In general, the names of almost all facade methods, variables and constants shall be exactly the same as their library counterparts.
+This guideline will make it easier to lookup documentation for a given library function or variable.
+And, vice versa, this will make it easy to know the name for a facade counterpart to a given library function or variable.
+There are a number of exceptions to this guideline arising from the "Value class method names" guideline.

+Because of how the GNU Ncurses library documentation is organized, the exceptions mentioned above won't cause a problem in finding relevant documentation.

 ### Methods that return a tuple

 There are a few facade methods that return a tuple.
 If the library function has a return value, then the first component of that tuple shall be the library function return value.
 The remaining components shall be values that are returned via pointer arguments to the library function.